-Because of all the different special characters that have meaning in searches, I'm going to enclose all my examples in '' (single quotes), which Google does not give any special meaning to.
-Any other character should be interpreted as an intentional part of the search.
+Because of all the different special characters that have meaning in searches, I'm going to set all my example searches in monospace.
+Any special characters should be interpreted as an intentional part of the search.

-Also, it should be noted that Google is always changing, and some of this information may be incorrect now or in the future.
+Also, it should be noted that Google is always changing, and some of this information may be incorrect now or in the future (there's a reason why this is the third version since 2010).
 Additionally, Google is so complicated that it sometimes confuses everyone, even when they have all the rules down and think they know it all.
 Things you really didn't expect or seem to not follow the rules may show up.